kyleabeauchamp/ForcefieldTalk/slides.md

 ---
+title: How to Evaluate and Refine Forcefields with NMR
+class: segue dark nobackground

+---
 title: Why NMR?

 - Probe individual or pairs of atoms
 - Solution phase, ensemble averages
-- Direct map from simulation to observable
+- Direct geometric map from simulation to observable

 <center>
 <img height=350 src=figures/noesy.jpg />